29 January 2009

-• Accessors such as getDistance() and setDistance(), instead of using an attribute.
+• Accessor methods such as getDistance() and setDistance(), instead of using an attribute.
 In Python, attributes can be turned into properties later, preserving the class interface.

 • Asserting the type of every argument and returned value, taking up maybe 30% of the code itself and 80% of the unit test code.
 Checking is usually pointless because the interpreter itself will let you know if someduck didn't .quack() like a duck, and makes the code less flexible.

-• Uber-private attributes (for no good reason), going so far as to use double-underscores on each side, which are supposed to be reserved for language features.
+• Using super-private attributes for everything, so far as to use double-underscores on each side, which are supposed to be reserved for language features.

 • Dozens of customising parameters in constructors, such as reversed and strip and maxlen - when passing in a general transform function would be so much more elegant and could do so much more than just reverse the strings that the class works with.